 An increased self-awareness

 Gaining a deeper understanding of yourself, your personal goals and values

 An increased awareness and insight into negative patterns of behaviour and learning to replace these old patterns with healthier, more effective ones

 Developing new sets of skills that will help you make the changes you desire, solve the problems that brought you in, and better cope with whatever challenges might arise in the future

 Cost of sessions

-We would meet on a weekly basis for 50 minutes.
+We would meet on a weekly basis for a 50 minute session.
 The cost of each session is €70.